x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/renew-the-federation-certificate-exchange-2013-help.md

 - If the federation certificate has already expired, follow the steps in the Replace an expired federation certificate section.

+**Note:** by design, after renewing the certificate, the expired certificate associated with the Federation trust cannot be removed from the Federation trust object.

 For more information about federation trusts and federation, see [Federation](federation-exchange-2013-help.md).

 ## What do you need to know before you begin?